Devildude4427/ASGWebApp-ASP/README.md

 # ASGWebApp-ASP ![Azure DevOps builds](https://img.shields.io/azure-devops/build/ryanchristian4427/41e401ef-1612-4af8-9903-694ad7fe606a/1.svg?style=popout)

 This project is a rewrite of my ASGWebApp that was a client project from university.
 For that project, we met with a client who requested a web server and a relational database to replace his previous booking and progress system that was handled in Excel.
-That was written in Spring Boot using MySQL as the database system.
-This project however is a complete rewrite.
-I am using ASP .Net Core as the framework, and PostgreSQL as the database.
-In addition, this project is being written with a RESTful API (somehting I've never done before) so that it can be integrated with a mobile app (undecided as to whether it should be plain Android or Xamarin) as well as Vue for the front end for the web.
+The project we built was written in Spring Boot using MySQL as the database system.
+However, I had wanted to try out other technologies, and redoing a project was the simplest solution.

+Here I am using ASP.NET Core as the framework, and PostgreSQL as the database.
+In addition, this project is being written with as a RESTful API (somehting I've never done before) so that it can be integrated with a mobile app (undecided as to whether it should be plain Android or Xamarin) and consumed with a Vue.js SPA.

 ## Getting Started